-Environmental and Social Information

-Applicable Policy and Categorization.
+Environmental and Social Information Applicable Policy and Categorization.
 AllB's Environmental and Social Policy (ESP), including the Environment and Social Standards (ESSs) and the Environmental and Social Exclusion List (ESEL), will apply to this Project.
 ESS 1 (Environmental and Social Assessment and Management) and ESS 2 (Involuntary Resettlement) are applicable to the ES aspects of the Project.
-The Project includes development of wind turbines, battery energy storage system and 220 kV overhead transmission line (OHTL), Category B is assigned as the Project will have a limited number of potentially adverse environmental and social impacts during construction and operation phases.
+The Project includes development of wind turbines, battery energy storage system (BESS) and 220 kV overhead transmission line (OHTL), Category B is assigned as the Project will have a limited number of potentially adverse environmental and social (ES) impacts during construction and operation phases.
 Asian Development Bank (ADB) is considering participating in the financing as a senior lender (project finance) and they have categorized as B for environment and B for involuntary resettlement.

-Environmental and Social Instruments: The client has prepared an Environmental and Social Impact Assessment (ESIA) including Environmental and Social Management Plan (ESMP), non-technical summary of the ESIA (NTS), stakeholder engagement plan (SEP) and is currently finalizing the Land Acquisition and Livelihood Restoration Plan (LALRP).
+Environmental and Social Instruments: The Client has prepared an Environmental and Social Impact Assessment (ESIA) including Environmental and Social Management Plan (ESMP), Non-Technical Summary of the ESIA (NTS), stakeholder engagement plan (SEP) and is currently finalizing the Land Acquisition and Livelihood Restoration Plan (LALRP).
 Critical Habitat Assessment (CHA) for the Project has been carried out and biodiversity management measures have been prepared.
-Lenders' Environmental and Social Advisor (LESA) hired by the Project carried out environmental and social due diligence (ESDD) and reviewed the project ES documents as well as the client's ES management capacity.
-The ESDD report and draft environmental and social action plan (ESAP) prepared for the Project will be finalized before the Project approval.
+Lenders' Environmental and Social Advisor (LESA) hired by the Project carried out ES due diligence (ESDD) and reviewed the project ES documents as well as the Client's ES management capacity.
+The ESDD report and Environmental and Social Action Plan (ESAP) have been prepared for the Project.

 Environmental Aspects: The environmental impacts linked with the construction phase include increased dust levels, gaseous emissions, noise and vibration, generation of solid waste and hazardous waste, wastewater, soil contamination, traffic impacts and occupational health and safety impacts.
-The mitigations measures have been prepared and will be implemented to manage the construction phase impacts.
-CHA concluded that critical habitat (CH) is triggered for Bukhara Red Deer and Common Crane.
-The Lower Amu Darya State Biosphere Reserve (LADSBR) is known to hold the largest remaining concentration of this endangered subspecies.
+A construction phase environmental and social management plan (CESMP) will be prepared before the start of construction activities.
+The environmental impacts during the operational phase of the wind project include bird and bat collision-related fatalities, noise, electrocution of birds within the overhead transmission line footprint, generation of waste, and spills and leaks during maintenance activities.
+The mitigations measures are included in the ESIA and detailed plans to manage operational phase impacts will also be prepared as part of the operational phase ESMP.
+In addition, CHA concluded that critical habitat (CH) is triggered for Bukhara Red Deer and Common Crane.
+The Lower Amu Darya State Biosphere Reserve (LADSBR) is known to hold the largest remaining concentration of these endangered subspecies.
 The Common Crane was not observed during the spring, 2024 vantage point (VP) surveys conducted along the Project's OHTL route.
 However, notable sightings of these species were recorded at the Nukus I wind farm.
-Therefore, a Biodiversity Action Plan (BAP) will be developed prior to the start of construction activities to achieve net gains for biodiversity values for which CH was identified.
-During the assessment 36 species were identified as Priority Biodiversity Features (PBFs), for which mitigation measures were also developed to attain No Net Loss (NNL) of biodiversity.
-Detailed biodiversity management measures are included in the ESIA.
-The environmental impacts during the operational phase of the wind project include bird and bat collision-related fatalities, noise, electrocution of birds within the overhead transmission line footprint, generation of waste, and spills and leaks during maintenance activities.
-The mitigations measures are included in the ESIA and detailed plans to manage operational phase impacts will be prepared as part of the operational phase ESMP.
+Therefore, a Biodiversity Action Plan (BAP) will be developed prior to the start of construction activities for biodiversity values for which CH was identified.
+During the assessment 36 species were identified as Priority Biodiversity Features (PBFs) and the detailed biodiversity management measures are included in the ESIA.